Derrick-Guo/Learning/Useful Python functions.md

 - `any(iterable)` returns True if any element of an iterable is True.
 If not, returns False.
 - `itertools.combinations(iterable, r)` returns the r length subsequences of elements from the input iterable.
 - `itertools.groupby(iterable,keyfunc(opt))` returns grouped key and iterator pairs for the given iterable.
+- `itertools.islice(iterable,start(opt),stop,step(opt))` selectively prints the values mentioned in its iterable container passed as argument.